Fiction: The Devil You Know

 “Gary never has loved me,” I said.
 “He loves our boy, but he never has loved me.”

-“Better the devil you know, honey,” Tommy said and winked a wink that wrapped up everything I didn’t know about him in a bow.
+“Better the devil you know, honey.”
+Tommy winked a wink that wrapped up everything I didn’t know about him in a bow.
 He slung open the door and slammed it shut.

 I took my coffee to the living room and curled up on the side of the bed nearest the window—farmland and clear blue skies stretched for miles.
 A handful of cars rolled by on the main road.
 Tommy revved his cruiser, and then came the dust, floating by in clouds as he sped down the gravel drive.